logicnestxvoidlure/pulse-checker/README.md

 ## 📝 License

-MIT License - Free to use and modify.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---